 While Scripture should never be used as a way to chastise your children, it is an important part of training them.
 All children need to understand that biblical Truth applies to all of us, no matter our age or diagnosis.
 Using key Bible verses to guide ADHD kids along a path to righteousness can be very helpful, especially if you give them opportunity and instruction in memorization.

 Here are a few Scripture verses you can use with your ADHD kids to help guide them and counter some of the negative behaviors.
 I highly recommend using them for copywork and memorization.

-Remember, homeschooling is not a cure for ADHD.
-There will still be struggles both for your child, and for you as the teacher.
+Homeschooling is not a cure for ADHD.
+There will still be struggles, both for your child and for you as the teacher.
 It will take commitment, diligence, and patience on your part to homeschool your ADHD child successfully.
 In this moment, you may not even understand what they can or will look like.
 It’s okay, jump in anyway.

-You may be thinking, “I don’t have enough patience for this.”
+You may even be thinking, “I don’t have enough patience for this.”

 I understand.
 Truly, I do.

 But what I have discovered is that God grows and refines us through some of the hardest things we have to face.
-You may not have enough patience.
+You may not have enough patience right now.
 That’s a fact.
 But your patience will grow.
 That’s how God works.
 He doesn’t often just give us what we need.
 Instead, he gives us opportunities to develop what we need through trials and experiences.